lawrencecpaulson/lawrencecpaulson.github.io/_posts/2026-02-13-John_Hennessy.md

 While mostly preoccupied with my research, I got occasional news from Stanford.
 John's career trajectory went like this:

-* 1989: Director of the Computer System Laboratory
+* 1989: Director of the Computer System Laboratory [a research unit within the CS department]
 * 1994: Chairman of the Computer Science Department
 * 1996: Dean of the School of Engineering
 * 1999: Provost of Stanford University